meshtastic/firmware/README.md

 This software is 100% open source and developed by a group of hobbyist experimenters.
 No warranty is provided, if you'd like to improve it - we'd love your help.
 Please post in the chat.

 ## Supported hardware
 We currently support two brands of radios.
-The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
+The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html), [TTGO LORA32](https://www.banggood.com/LILYGO-TTGO-LORA32-868Mhz-SX1276-ESP32-Oled-Display-bluetooth-WIFI-Lora-Development-Module-Board-p-1248652.html?cur_warehouse=UK) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
 Most users should buy the T-Beam and a 18650 battery (total cost less than $35).
 Make sure to buy the frequency range which is legal for your country.
 For the USA, you should buy the 915MHz version.
 Getting a version that include a screen is optional, but highly recommended.